Biology Department and National Synchrotron Light Source

 Synchrotron radiation has become an indispensable tool for many macromolecular crystallography groups.
 Some synchrotron-specific skills are difficult to learn without ones having an intensive hands-on training program.
 But not all research groups have the luxury of providing long training sessions for students and postdocs.

-To provide such an educational experience, we have designed a course in Rapid Data Collection and Structure Solving, which we have presented fourteen times before.
+To provide such an educational experience, we have designed a course in Rapid Data Collection and Structure Solving, which we have presented fifteen times before.
 It will be sponsored in part by a grant from the Biomedical Technology Research Center group within the National Institute of General Medical Science of the National Institutes of Health, and the Office of Biological and Environmental Research of the US Department of Energy.
 In this course we will develop the ideas behind conventional methods for diffraction-data collection, will describe several different structure-solving methods, and will give students practical experience in work on their own specimens.
-This year we introduce an opportunity to learn a little about small-angle x-ray scattering and a few students will have an opportunity to perform measurements on their specimens.

 Applicants who are foreign to the United States should apply early to accommodate Brookhaven Lab access requirements.